The Best City in the U.S.A. for Food and Wine

 STRIPSTEAK- A Michael Mina Restaurant with 600 wines including a rare collection of cult classic California wines and a separate Single Malt Scotch list of 100.

-Mix is an Alain Ducasse restaurant located on the 64th floor of THEhotel at Mandalay Bay, a separate property next to Mandalay Bay.
-Christopher Tassan oversees the more than 1,100 selections.
-A must-see is the 15,000-piece “champagne bubble” chandelier.
+Rivea is an Alain Ducasse restaurant located on the 64th floor of The Delano Las Vegas, a separate property next to Mandalay Bay.

 Andre’s French Restaurant was voted #1 restaurant in Las Vegas by Zagat’s Guide.
 A Wine Spectator Best of Award winner with 1,500 wines.
 Chef/owner Andre Rochat patterned this restaurant, opened in 1997, after his longtime first venture opened in 1980 on the Fremont Street area.
 It is reminiscent of Versailles, with its ornate Renaissance décor and gilded opulence.